FROM WILD MAN TO KING:

 Creation, the shaping and rearranging of primal material into something new, is the prototypical heroic deed.
 In mythic accounts, the state before creation is a unified, yet chaotic mass of infinite possibility.
 Chaos takes on definite form as the process of creation proceeds, and possibilities become limited by emergent form.
 Chaos, however, continues to exist with a hidden life of its own separate from the created realm.
 At any time chaos may reemerge to reduce form to original formlessness.
 The hero's task is to prevent such a catastrophe or, failing that, lessen its impact.
 But since creation has its source in chaos, some sort of ongoing contact with the unformed regions of infinite potential is a vital necessity for the continued well being of creation.
 If there is no channel open to the flow of creative energy from the other side, the ordered realm becomes lifeless and brittle, easily swept away when chaotic forces unexpectedly arrive on the scene.(3)

-Like the king who thought that he had the wild man safely locked away, we like to think that we can control any threat to our orderly existence.
+Like the king who thought that he had the wild man safely locked away, we like to think that we can control any and every threat to our orderly existence.
 We do our best to ignore the many indications that it might be otherwise, that there are some things that do not conform to our desire for a predictable, reasonable universe.
 But denial never renders a thing nonexistent.
 The non-rational and chaotic, the messy bits of life that refuse to fit neatly into the formulas by which we try to define what is real, turn up regularly in the unbelievable but real horrors we hear about in the news and, more mundanely, in the countless little horrors we daily perpetrate against ourselves as well as others.

 Sometimes it takes a crisis, a breakdown in the usual way of being, to bring about recognition of the other side of things.
 New life and meaning rarely occur without dissolution of the old.
 Such an experience, full of chaos and confusion, is dangerous in its threat to the established order, but is also rich with possibility.
 Often the most difficult and chaotic times prove, in retrospect, to have been the most important.